 A full clean build can lead to extended build times.
 Building and debugging in a smart way is essential to cut down wait times.
 Having the right build tools is also essential.

 At ByteSnap, we employ a number of build servers with shared iSCSI NAS racks, moving customer VMs between servers to even loads.
-Using a 24 core Xeon with a 48Gb RAM disk for building can build a typical Yocto release in 30-45 minutes.
-The same could take 24hrs on a laptop.
+Using a 24-core Xeon with a 48GB RAM disk for building can build a typical Yocto release in 30-45 minutes.
+The same could take 24 hours on a laptop.

 OS development should also focus on revision control to track changes.
 Due to the large number of source files in a BSP, the remote repositories used to build a Linux BSP can be unreliable.
 Again, having a cache of these is important ensure that a build can be reproduced for a customer.

 We deploy a warehouse system that is used to cache remote downloads, so that any build released to customers can be reproduced with all packages even if some cloud servers aren’t available or a brunch of code is updated to a new version.

 ByteSnap have dedicated OS engineers and can advise on anything from OS selection, build configuration, custom drivers and more.

 To find out more about our embedded Linux development services call ByteSnap on +44 121 295 5400